 Workplace harassment is unfortunately on the rise.
-The Equal Employment Opportunity Commission reported that companies across the United States paid nearly $300 million to settle harassment and discrimination cases last year alone, which is the highest in recorded history.
+The Equal Employment Opportunity Commission reported that companies across the United States paid nearly $300 million to settle harassment and discrimination cases in 2015 alone, which is the highest in recorded history.
 While companies have attempted to defray the rise by implementing anti-harassment policies, many still lack training to ensure their employees follow the policies.
 While new-hires are signing their handbooks to indicate their understanding of harassment policies, the increasing number of harassment cases demonstrates the opposite, a lack of understanding.
 Intuitive companies have begun deploying anti-harassment and ethical training in order to establish behavioral understanding.
 The Fifth Circuit recently heard a case, Pullen v.
 Caddo Parish School Board, which tested the strength of anti-harassment training in the workplace.

 An employee of the Caddo Parish School Board, Kandice Pullen, filed a lawsuit against the board after her fellow board member and supervisor Timothy Graham allegedly harassed her.
 Pullen cited her rights to a harassment-free workplace under Title VII of the Civil Rights Act.
 The Fifth Circuit reversed judgement granting the board’s motion for summary judgement.
 The board established that it had put forward evidence that it had a detailed sexual-harassment policy, which was posted on office bulletin boards as well as online.
 The board further demonstrated that Pullen’s failure to report the alleged harassment for over two years was unreasonable.
 Typically, however, an employer is responsible for a supervisor’s harassment of a supervisee.
 The only exception available to employers is when a plaintiff alleges sexual harassment but does not claim that the harassment resulted in tangible employment action.
 Pullen did claim that employment actions came about as a result of being harassed, shifting the burden of proof to the defense.